Meatlf/LAB/C_C++/Demo1/README.md

-## Time function on Linux platform
+## Time function on Linux platform and Android platform